HarrisonChow/repair-center-solution/README.md

 Hint:
 * Reference how we create Category
-* To do list: component, container, action, reducer, route
+* To do list: component, action, reducer, route
 * solution is right afterward.
 DO NOT LOOK.
 Try it yourself first.

 .